 Owners should keep in mind that there are significant threats to the outdoor cat, such as other animals and cars, and to be cautious when allowing their pet to roam freely.
 A fenced backyard or cat-friendly neighborhood is often enough to satisfy the Maine Coon’s love of nature, and they adapt very well to most living spaces.

-According to most feline experts, the Maine Coon has an average lifespan of 12.5 years or up to 15 years with proper care.
+How long does a Maine Coon live?
+According to most feline experts, the Maine Coon’s lifespan on average lasts for 12.5 years or up to 15 years with proper care.
 However, many long-time owners of this breed find this statistic baffling, reporting that the Maine Coons sharing their lives often live past 20 years of age!

 Maine Coon owners have several theories for proper care, which they believe to be key reasons for the breed’s longevity.
 Maine Coons are hardy, with a lowered risk of the feline health issues that plague other breeds.

 Tips For A Long Life According to Maine Coon Owners

 Like most animals, the Maine Coon requires both proper diet and exercise to stay healthy.
 The recommended diet for this breed is high in protein, low in carbohydrates, and contains moderate amounts of Omega 3 and 6 fats.
 Most Maine Coon breeders and owners recommend high-quality dry cat food.

 Like many large pet breeds, the Maine Coon is prone to obesity and needs regular exercise.
 Daily play sessions with rugged toys that appeal to the high intelligence of this breed will dramatically improve the lifespan, especially if your cat is strictly indoor-only.